How to Fix "The Remote Computer Requires Network Level Authentication" - Qiling

 3. Disable NLA Using System Properties

-Disabling Network Level Authentication (NLA) should let you establish a remote connection without the error "The remote computer requires network level authentication."
+Disabling Network Level Authentication (NLA) should allow you to establish a remote connection without encountering the error "The remote computer requires network level authentication."

 Here is how to disable NLA using system properties:

 Step 1.
-Press Win + R to open the Run dialog box, enter the command "sysdm.cpl" and click on "OK."
+Press the Windows key + R to open the Run dialog box, then type "sysdm.cpl" and click "OK" to open the System Properties window.

 run system cpl

 Step 2.
-Open the "Remote" section in the "System Properties" and uncheck "Allow connections only from computers running Remote Desktop with Network Level Authentication (recommended)."
+To disable Network Level Authentication (NLA) for Remote Desktop connections, open the "Remote" section in the "System Properties" and uncheck the option that says "Allow connections only from computers running Remote Desktop with Network Level Authentication (recommended)".

 allow remote

 Step 3.
-Now click "Apply" and then "OK," and restart your PC for the changes to take effect.
+Click "Apply" and then "OK," and restart your PC for the changes to take effect.

-You should try connecting to the remote computer and see if you are still facing the error "The remote computer requires network level authentication" or not.
-If this didn't help, continue reading for another solution to eliminate this error when establishing a remote connection to a desktop or a server client.
+Try connecting to the remote computer and see if you're still experiencing the "The remote computer requires network level authentication" error.
+If not, continue reading for another solution to resolve this issue when establishing a remote connection to a desktop or server client.

 4. Using PowerShell to Disable the NLA